maximsnoep/stemwiser/README.md

 Data gathered from [ProDemos StemWijzer](https://tweedekamer2025.stemwijzer.nl/).

-## Features

-- Select from a list of political parties and themes.
-- Assess your political preferences based on a set of statements.
-- See how your views align with various political parties.
-- Easy-to-use web interface.

 ## Contribution

 If you have any suggestions or improvements that you would like to contribute to this repository, feel free to create a pull request.